 Legions.
-A single unit of up to 10 cohorts (of which the first may be double sized) represents a Roman Legion.
-A Legion may be deployed in one, two or three lines with a gap of up to 40 paces between each line.
+A single unit of up to 12 stands represents the heavy infantry of a Roman Legion.
+Each Legion must be deployed in three lines (Hastati, Principes and Triarii) with a gap of 20-40 paces between each line.
 These lines may relieve each other providing fresh troops in combat and helping to reduce fatigue and disorder.
 The entire Legion moves and fights as a single entity regardless of the number of lines (eg: if one line moves, they all do, at the same speed).

-It is possible to detach several cohorts from different Legions and form them into an ad hoc unit which will function independently for the duration of the game.
-It is also possible to detach a line of a Legion and move it as a separate unit.
+It is possible to detach a line of a Legion and move it as a separate unit.
 From then on it will move and act independently and may not later re-form with its parent Legion.
-Such ad hoc formations are not able to conduct line relief, nor are Legions of less than 6 cohorts.
+Such ad hoc formations are not able to conduct line relief.